lebsral/strawberry-r-via-spelling/README.md

 - Build a dataset for spelling, position, and count questions.
 - Train and fine-tune a Qwen3-4B model using Unsloth and LoRA optimizations.
 - Evaluate if spelling training improves model performance on position and count metrics using a true hold-out set.
+- **Clarification:** Qwen3-4B is always used in non-thinking mode (enable_thinking=False).
+Spelling data is used for training, but evaluation is strictly limited to character position and character count tasks.
+Spelling is never used as an evaluation metric.
+All evaluation metrics, scripts, and documentation must focus exclusively on position and count.
+Any use of thinking mode is prohibited and enforced in code.

 ## Project Structure